TGBUG/EasyAICore/README.md

 boolean success = ai.logChat(
     "chatUuid",
     "How to make obsidian?",
-    "You need water and lava source blocks..."
+    "You need water and lava ..."
 );
 ```